Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 Returns
 -------

-``Promise`` - A promise to resolve if successful or reject with an Error object if unsuccessful.
+``Promise`` - A promise to delete the vault and all data within it.
+Must reject with a VaultError object if unsuccessful.